-In the operating theatre recovery Mr Jari will apply a CryoCuff to your reconstructed knee.
+In the operating theatre Prof Jari may also apply a CryoCuff to your knee.
 A CryoCuff has two functions, compression to prevent swelling, and cold to minimise pain / swelling.
 The cuff should fit snugly on your knee at all times, except when exercising.
 The water should be exchanged every 30-40 minutes to keep it cold.
 You will be shown how to use the cryocuff and will take it home with you.
 You will require a supply of ice to use.